Find Grad Schools

 Education Levels of Woodworking Majors

-In 2020-2021, 8 master's degrees were awarded to woodworking majors.
+During the most recent year for which data is available, 11 people earned their master's degree in woodworking.
 This earns it the #308 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in woodworking at each degree level.